vcccaat/recipe-app/documents/discovery-and-planning.md

 ## Problems Identified

-How might we provide recipes that allow people to have a quality meal quickly and easily?

 - It's hard to find the recipe that exactly match the ingredients that the user wants.

 - It's hard to find recipes that can be finished within a desired time period.